 The start sequence and the start signals are used to start the slowest entering boat.
-See the Pursuit Race Start Time sheets for the start times.
-After the first boat has started, ring the bell once at the start time for each of the other classes of boat racing.
+See the enclosed calculated sheets for the start times.
+After the first boat has started, ring the bell once for each of the other classes of boat racing.
 There are no visual signals for the later starts.